JonnyBro/beatrun/beatrun/README.md

 ## How To Use

 1. Start the executable.
-2. Press a key on your keyboard with the number of the animation you want to install.\
+2. Press a key on your keyboard with the number of the animation you want to install.
+> [!NOTE]
-If nothing is changed, close the game and/or try run the program with admin priveleges.
+> If nothing is changed, close the game and/or try run the program with admin priveleges.

 ## Source Code